dragan-stepanovic/dragan-stepanovic.github.io/_posts/2019-12-13-low-inventory-building-quality-in.md

 The larger the inventory, the more incentive to __not__ intervene and thus bad quality builds up.

 This is the reason why codebases using Pull Requests keep deteriorating and cannot build quality in as compared to when people pair.
-Unintegrated knowledge and lack of quality are types of inventory in codebases.
+Unintegrated knowledge and bad quality are types of inventory in codebases.
 Reducing this inventory is crucial for both speed and quality.